The Financial Technology Law Review: Japan

 The environment surrounding cryptoasset faced several issues in 2018, including multiple cases of theft of customer assets from cryptoasset exchanges, the realisation that internal control at cryptoasset exchanges was not keeping pace with the sudden increase in transactions, cryptoassets becoming a source of speculative trading owing to wildly fluctuating prices, and the appearance of new types of transactions using cryptoasset such as ICOs and derivatives transactions.
-Based on these issues, the PSA and FIEA were amended in 2019, which will come into effect on 1 May 2020.
+Based on these issues, the amended PSA and FIEA came into effect on 1 May 2020.

 The revised PSA replaced the term 'cryptocurrencies' with 'cryptoassets', which mainly covers payment tokens.
 It also obliges cryptoasset exchanges to address the risk of cryptoasset theft (such as requiring exchanges to maintain both net assets and cryptoassets in an amount equal to or greater than customer cryptoassets stored in 'hot wallets', to ensure that the customer right to claim return of cryptoassets is not subject to subordination, and to disclose financial statements), and seeks to strengthen regulations aimed at ensuring appropriate operations (such as requiring public disclosure of transaction price information, prohibiting advertisement or solicitation that encourages speculative trading, and requiring exchanges to notify the regulator before changing which cryptoassets they handle).

 Further, it widens the scope of cryptoasset management regulations and anti-money laundering regulations also to cover custody services for cryptoassets, requiring them to be registered.